-Please park sensibly when dropping off/collecting your child.
+Please park sensibly when dropping off/collecting your child and respect our neighbours.
 Do not park in the turning cycle, across drives, on corners or on double yellow lines.
+Do not leave animals or children unattended in vehicles.

 Pupil Premium